News and Updates

 Pam Cross-Cupit, MPH

 Our Friends and Neighbors are Uninsured

 Oklahoma faces a health crisis – 17% of the state population is uninsured.
 In Oklahoma County, 23% or almost 1 in 4 persons is uninsured.* The majority of these individuals are 19-64 years of age and are working, but their employment does not include health insurance.
 Being uninsured is a huge barrier to accessing the health services needed to be healthy.
 Lack of access to quality healthcare impacts more than the uninsured individual – it impacts families, employers, and the community.

 *For more in-depth research & statistics, see http://okhca.org/

 R. Murali Krishna, MD, Community Service Award

 The Board initiated the R. Murali Krishna, M.D.
 Award for Community Service in collaboration with the OU College of Medicine.
 The Health Alliance for the Uninsured presents the award during the Bridges to Access conference, an event coordinated by the OU Community Health Alliance.
-Students, faculty and free clinic personnel nominate fourth year medical students that exemplify tremendous compassion, dedication and skills.
+Students, faculty and safety net clinic personnel nominate fourth year medical students that exemplify tremendous compassion, dedication and skills.
 All students nominated for the award receive a framed certificate.

 List of winners by year